AEC Militant

 The AEC Militant (or "Milly") was a post-war development by AEC of the AEC Matador artillery tractor used during World War II.
 Externally the most noticeable development was the cab, which was considerably enlarged.
 Unlike the Matador only six-wheel versions were produced.
-Four-wheel versions are extant, but they are probably conversions and one is a Matador with a Mk1 Militant cab.
-Other changes included the fitting of a larger, 11.3-litre 6-cylinder, diesel engine and the use of a steel frame for the cab, rather than the ash (fraxinus) wood frame of the Matador.
-The Militant Mark 1 was produced in 6x4 (6 wheels, 4 driven) and 6x6 form (6 wheels, 6 driven).
+Other changes included the fitting of a larger, 11.3-litre 6-cylinder, diesel engine and the use of a steel frame for the cab, rather than the ash wood frame of the Matador.
+The Militant Mark 1 was produced in 6×4 (6 wheels, 4 driven) and 6×6 form (6 wheels, 6 driven), while the Militant Mark 3 was only produced in the 6×6 form (6 wheels, 6 driven).

 Variants

 Although primarily intended as a replacement for the Matador artillery tractor, other variants included an articulated lorry tractor unit, a General Service or cargo lorry with a longer wheelbase and as a chassis for mounting various cranes, usually supplied by Coles.